Harshit22/taskman/README.md

 ## Dependencies:
-django (app tested on version 1.9)
+1. django (app tested on version 1.9)

-dj-database-url (app tested on version 0.3.0)
+2. dj-database-url (app tested on version 0.3.0)

 You can install them using pip.

 Command example: pip install Django

-## How to launch the app
+## How to launch the app:
-After pulling the codebase, open terminal/command prompt.
+1. After pulling the codebase, open terminal/command prompt.
 Open the directory containing 'manage.py' file.

       $ cd "path to directory containing manage.p>"

-Launch the app taskman by below command
+2. Launch the app taskman by below command

       app $ python manage.py runserver 80

-Open any broswer.
+3. Open any broswer.
 Launch 'localhost/taskman'.